KCL-BMEIS/pynaneye/README.md

 # pynaneye

-A Python interface for the NanEye camera.
+A Python interface for the AMS/Osram NanEye evaluation kit.

 ## Prerequisites